rdeodoo/odoo-toolbox/team-lead/README.md

 Be a big brother, don't be a policeman.

-If people take this as a weakness and try to take advantage of it in any way, that's generally a good sign that this person shouldn't be in the company.
+If people take this as a weakness and try to take advantage of it in any way, that's generally a sign that this person shouldn't be in the company.\
-Toxicity is usually nearby with that kind of person.
+Toxicity is usually close by with that kind of person.

 ## Identify pain points

 **Listen to your team**: they are always the key.
-Figure out where they are wasting time in the processes.
+Figure out where they are wasting time due to the processes.
 Figure out what is making their day harder or their work annoying.

 **But also don't listen to your team:** read between the lines, and don't take